ucesys/dremio-toolkit/README.md

     -m or --input-mode : FILE, default, will read from a single JSON file, DIR will read from a directory with individual files for each object.
     -i or --input-path : Json file name or a directory name with a snapshot of a Dremio environment.
     -y or --dry-run : Whether it's a dry run or changes should be made to the target.
-    -r or --report-filename : File name for the tab delimited exception' report.
+    -r or --report-filename : File name for the JSON exception' report.
-    -e or --report-delimiter : Delimiter to use in the exception report.
-Default is tab.
     -l or --log-level : Set Log Level to DEBUG, INFO, WARN, ERROR.
     -v or --verbose : Set Log to verbose to print object definitions instead of object IDs.
     -f or --log-filename : Set Log to write to a specified file instead of STDOUT."